 4. “What gives value to travel is fear.
 It breaks down a kind of inner structure we all have.” – Elizabeth Benedict

 Fear of the unknown is what keeps people where they are.
 Once we settle into our routines, we take great comfort in the apparent ‘certainty’ that it brings.
 Even if that comes at the expense of our lives becoming extremely dull and monotonous.
 But what you have to realize is that ‘certainty’ is only an illusion, life by its very nature is uncertain.
 Each moment is new and anything can happen.
 When you learn to embrace the uncertainty of life, your deepest fears will start to lose their grip on you.
-In the absence of fear, you can learn to pay attention to your inner wisdom, you can follow your hearts desires.
+In the absence of fear you can learn to pay attention to your inner wisdom follow your hearts true desires.
 Your intuition will help guide you each step of the way.

 5. “Traveling outgrows its motives.
 It soon proves sufficient in itself.
 You think you are making a trip, but soon it is making you – or unmaking you.” – Nicolas Bouvier